-After a crime is allegedly observed or a criminal complaint is made, the alleged offender will be arrested and/or served with a notice to appear in Florida court.
+After a crime is allegedly observed or a criminal complaint is made, the alleged offender will be arrested or served with a notice to appear in Florida court.
 For the alleged offender who is arrested and booked, the criminal process will begin almost immediately.

-In some cases, a law enforcement officer may issue a notice to appear in lieu of physical arrest, or will issue the notice to appear after the arrest but before booking the accused into jail.
+In some cases, a law enforcement officer may issue a notice to appear in lieu of physical arrest.
+Other times an officer will issue the notice to appear after the arrest but before booking the accused into jail.
 The notice to appear is a written order issued by a law enforcement officer requiring an alleged offender to appear in a specific court at a designated date and time.
 The alleged offender must sign the notice to appear to be released from the officer's control.

-Within 24 hours of physical arrest and booking into jail, the alleged offender will be taken before a judge for his or her first appearance.
-In Florida, the purpose of the first appearance is to ensure the defendant has counsel, serve the defendant with his or her criminal charges, and determine bail as well as other conditions of pretrial release.
+Within 24 hours of a physical arrest and booking into jail, the alleged offender will be taken before a judge for his or her first appearance.
+In Florida, the purpose of the first appearance is to ensure the defendant has counsel, serve the defendant with his or her criminal charges and determine bail and other conditions of pretrial release.

 After your preliminary hearing is set and prima facie and probable cause are made, either your Pinellas County criminal defense lawyer or the district attorney may initiate plea bargaining.
 This is an optional phase, as plea bargaining is an unofficial step in the process entered into by the prosecution and the defendant, and is not a right.
 This can occur at any point after the preliminary hearing, but before the trial ruling.

 The process usually involves the prosecution offering a concession to the defendant if he or she pleads guilty.
-This could mean the defendant has the option of pleading guilty to a lesser charge in lieu of the initial charge, or the option of pleading guilty to the original charge for a more lenient sentence.
-Since this is a voluntary process, either the defense or the prosecution can withdraw and choose trial at any point.
+This could mean the defendant has the option of pleading guilty to a lesser charge in lieu of the initial charge or the option of pleading guilty to the original charge for a more lenient sentence.
+Because this is a voluntary process, either the defense or the prosecution can withdraw and choose trial at any point.

-The arraignment hearing is the step where the defendant is formally read the nature of the charges against him or her, and then is formally asked to enter a plea.
+The arraignment hearing is the step where the defendant is formally read the nature of the charges against him or her and then is formally asked to enter a plea.
 If the defendant pleads nolo contendre or guilty, the next step in the process is sentencing.
 If the defendant pleads not guilty, he or she will be given a reasonable amount of time to prepare for trial.

-If you and your Pinellas County criminal defense attorney decide to move ahead with a trial, the next step will either be trial by judge or trial by jury.
+If you decide to move ahead with a trial, the next step will either be trial by judge or trial by jury.
 Trial by judge is where you simply appear before a judge to have both sides of the case argued on your court date.
 Trial by jury is more involved, as the jury selection process is an active process requiring the attention of the prosecution and the defense.

-The judge will hear arguments from the D.A. and your St. Petersburg defense attorney, as well as a statement from you if you choose, and then decide your sentencing based on these and the case at trial.
-At this point, depending on the severity of your offense, you could be facing fines, jail time, probation, community service, or any other measure the judge deems appropriate.
+The judge will hear arguments from the district attorney and your criminal defense attorney, as well as a statement from you if you choose.
+Your sentencing will be decided based on these arguments and the case at trial.
+At this point, depending on the severity of your offense, you could be facing fines, jail time, probation, community service or any other measure the judge deems appropriate.

 Submit this Form to receive a Free Consultation